in the middle

 Local buses can get you around Almeria, although most of the locations are also accessible on foot.
 If you want to travel within the local area then hiring a car is probably the easiest way to do this, and for short journeys there are also taxis on hand.

 Almeria train station is connected to the national network, with Granada, Cordoba and Madrid all within easy reach, and many more cities if you don't mind a few connections.
 Intercity buses are also prevalent and are a great way to travel along the coast where train services are lacking.
 If you're feeling adventurous then you can head to the ferry port and catch a boat to Melila and Nador in Morocco.
 Spain has excellent motorways so if you want to drive yourself then it'll be easy, just watch out for toll roads if you're sticking to a budget.
+Nearby Vera is a pretty walled town, where traditions still hold fast, and a naturist beach isn't far away.

 Whilst the beaches, restaurants, cafes and bars are generally most attractive to holidaymakers, if you fancy stretching your legs there is a lot more to see.
 The Cathedral of Santa Maria de la Encarnacion provides an ecclesiastical look at the city and if you want to head out of the city there is the Cabo de Gata-Nijar Nature Reserve which has many isolated beaches to explore after Almeria flights.